 It’s the birthday of architect Cass Gilbert, born in Zanesville, Ohio (1859).
 His father was a surveyor who got a job in St. Paul, Minnesota, and so when Cass was nine years old, he and his family moved to Minnesota to join him.
-But his father died shortly after the family arrived, and so the boy had to go to work.
+But his father died shortly after the family arrived, and then the boy had to go to work.
 But his mother also wanted him to continue his education, so he became an apprentice to a draftsman in an architecture office, and worked as a carpenter’s assistant.

 He went to the Massachusetts Institute of Technology to study architecture, he traveled through Europe to see the great buildings there, and then he worked at a firm in New York.
 But he went back to Minnesota to start his own business.
-At first, business was slow — his first major piece of architecture was his mother’s house in St. Paul — and he sold watercolor paintings to supplement his earnings as an architect.
-But after he was invited to design the Minnesota State Capitol, he started getting commissions, and he went on to design many prominent buildings like the U.S. Custom House, the St. Louis Art Museum and its Public Library, the United States Supreme Court Building, and the Woolworth Building in New York City, which was 792 feet tall, making it, at that time, the tallest building in the world.
+At first, the business was slow — his first major piece of architecture was his mother’s house in St. Paul, and he sold watercolor paintings to supplement his earnings as an architect.
+But after he was invited to design the Minnesota State Capitol, he started getting commissions, and he went on to design many prominent buildings like the U.S. Custom House, the St. Louis Art Museum and its Public Library, the United States Supreme Court building, and the Woolworth Building in New York City, which was 792 feet tall, making it, at that time, the tallest building in the world.

 He said, “Public buildings best serve the public by being beautiful.”